 To find the requirements for your requirement term, go to the Academic Calendar listing for the Data Science major (or Data Science honours, if applicable).
 In the URL, change the year and semester to match your requirement term.
-For your reference, the most recent changes to program requirements for the Data Science major/honours occurred in: 1177 (Fall 2017), 1194 (Summer 2019), and 1214 (Summer 2021).
+For your reference, the most recent changes to program requirements for the Data Science major/honours occurred in: 1177 (Fall 2017), 1194 (Summer 2019), 1214 (Summer 2021, and 1217 (Fall 2021).

 Do I have the opportunity to take any electives in the Data Science program?

 Of the required coursework, students will meet the university's Writing requirements (both lower and upper division), the Quantitative requirements, the Breadth-Science requirements, and 3 out of 6 units of the Breadth-Social Science requirements.
 This leaves 3 B-Soc units and 6 B-Hum remaining to meet the WQB requirements.
-Including these 9 breadth units, Data Science students have 7-10 extra required units that they can take as electives, to meet the required 120 overall units, including 44 upper division units.
-However, note that students are always welcome to take more than 120 units if they would like.
+Including these 9 breadth units, Data Science students have 10-13 extra required units that they can take as electives, to meet the required 120 overall units, including 44 upper division units.

 What courses should I complete early on in my degree?